ggluo/ggluo.github.io/_pages/about.md

 I am truly passionate about remaining at the intersection of these fields and driving innovation along with fellow researchers from the sides of both MR and machine learning.
 Feel free to explore my [CV](/assets/pdf/cv.pdf) to learn more about me.

 Over the past five years, I have been actively working on MR image reconstruction, closely following the rapid developments in the machine learning community.
-I have developed a Python library, **[spreco](https://pypi.org/project/spreco/)**, for training generative models, based on TensorFlow.
+I have developed a Python library, called **[spreco](https://pypi.org/project/spreco/)** based on TensorFlow, for training generative models.
 This library has been used in many of my [projects](/projects/) focused on MR image reconstruction.

-Apart from my research, I love soccer, tennis and photography.
+Apart from my research, I love soccer, tennis, and photography.